Support available for Children and Families

 Mumsnet is a website run by parents for parents, it offers discussions on parenting topics, currently offering advice on how to cope with the lockdown as a parent, as well as having articles on subjects such as The 9 best tutoring resources, along with other articles that offer support.

 Starline is a national home learning helpline offering expert information and advice to parents and carers.
-The website has blogs on a number of relevant topics such as balancing work and home life as well as keeping children safe online.
+The website has YouTube videos on a number of relevant topics such as balancing work and home life and keeping children safe online.

 The number for their helpline is- 0330 313 9162